-And it struck me, finally, that the Divine treats us the way I treated my horse.
+And it struck me, finally, that the Divine treats us the way I treated my horse (on my good days).
 She might seek to lead us, to guide us to good and healthy decisions, but never was She going to wrest control from our hands.
 There is no coercion.
 (In my case because it would be physically impossible, in the case of the Divine I believe this is a choice).

 Leadership is imperfect

 We are often deeply confused about what leadership means, at its most basic leadership is simply making decisions.
 The best decisions we can at the time.
 And if we’ve earned the trust of those around us they will go with us in carrying out those decisions.
 All my mare needed me to do was make decisions.
 She didn’t care if they were perfect.
 When I made a mistake, we went back, made a different decision and tried again.

 This too was teaching.

 After my mare died a friend at the barn asked me if I would please ride her horse two days a week (and then three).
 For a host of reasons their sweet little Arabian mare wasn’t getting ridden very often, and as my friend noted “she’s just so much happier when she has a job.”
 My own mare needed a job to be happy.
 If you wanted a miserable grumpy horse you gave her a “week off” where all she had to do was stand around and eat.
 She hated it.
 (Horses are extremely demonstrative, they make their preferences and emotions very clear.)